Holdols/genstats/README.md

 The package is developed as a part of our bachelor’s program in data science at Aarhus University.

+We would like to thank our supervisor Emil Michael Pedersen for patience and great supervision!

 ## Installation

 You can install the development version of genstats from